eclectic-kitty/notes/Week 2 - Reading - Bill Viola.md

 getting lost within space
 deeper into mind
 **contradictory**
+irrelevant and relevant
+all equal and all not equal

 Fashion designer example
 Using computer to:

 - sketch
 - bring up historical examples
 - patterns